rishson/dojoEnterpriseApp/README.md

 # DojoEnterpriseApp
 -------

-This application is an abstracted application framework for large web applications that use the [Dojo toolkit] (www.dojotoolkit.org).
+DojoEnterpriseApp is an abstracted application framework for large web applications that use the [Dojo toolkit] (www.dojotoolkit.org).

 The directory structure and build scripts are taken from the excellent dojo-boilerplate by [Rebecca Murphey] (www.github.com/rmurphey).